Gastrointestinal cancer: Colorectal cancer

-Colorectal cancer is a disease of old age: It typically originates in the secretory cells lining the gut, and risk factors include diets low in vegetable fibre and high in fat.
-If a younger person gets such a cancer, it is often associated with hereditary syndromes like Peutz-Jegher's, hereditary nonpolyposis colorectal cancer or familial adenomatous polyposis.
+Colorectal cancer is a disease of old age.
+It typically originates in the secretory cells lining the gut, and risk factors include diets low in vegetable fibre and high in fat.
+If a younger person gets such a cancer, it is often associated with hereditary syndromes like Peutz-Jegher's, hereditary nonpolyposis colorectal cancer, or familial adenomatous polyposis.
 Colorectal cancer can be detected through the bleeding of a polyp, colicky bowel pain, a bowel obstruction or the biopsy of a polyp at a screening colonoscopy.
 A constant feeling of having to go to the toilet or anemia might also point to this kind of cancer.

 Use of a colonoscope can find these cancers, and a biopsy can reveal the extent of the involvement of the bowel wall.
 Removal of a section of the colon is necessary for treatment, with or without chemotherapy.
 Colorectal cancer has a comparatively good prognosis when detected early.

+The International Agency for Research on Cancer (IARC) that is associated with the World Health Organization (WHO) has classified processed meat as a group I carcinogen, since the IARC found sufficient evidence that human consumption of processed meat causes colorectal cancer.
+Bile acids (released into the colon upon ingestion of meat) are also implicated as an important factor in the development of colorectal cancer.
+The bile acid deoxycholic acid is increased in the colonic contents of humans consuming a high fat diet.
+In populations that have a high incidence of colorectal cancer, fecal concentrations of bile acids are higher.

+A 2025 meta analysis reported on the relationship of fecal bile acid concentrations to the development and progression of colorectal cancer and found that higher fecal concentrations of the bile acids cholic acid and chenodeoxycholic acid are associated with a high risk and higher incidence of colorectal cancer.

 Anal cancer

 An important anatomic landmark in anal cancer is the pectinate line (dentate line), which is located about 1–2 cm from the anal verge (where the anal mucosa of the anal canal becomes skin).
 Anal cancers located above this line (towards the head) are more likely to be carcinomas, whilst those located below (towards the feet) are more likely to be squamous cell carcinomas that may ulcerate.
 Anal cancer is strongly associated with ulcerative colitis and the sexually transmissible infections HPV and HIV.
 Anal cancer may be a cause of constipation or tenesmus, or may be felt as a palpable mass, although it may occasionally present as an ulcerative form.

-Anal cancer is investigated by biopsy and may be treated by excision and radiotherapy, or with external beam radiotherapy and adjunctive chemotherapy.
+Anal cancer is investigated by biopsy and may be treated by surgery and radiotherapy, or with external beam radiotherapy and adjunctive chemotherapy.
 The five-year survival rate with the latter procedure is above 70%.